tonyseel/blog.hatkit.com/_posts/advertorial/2017-03-25-become-maths-whiz.md

 Pólya's problem solving plan breaks down to four simple steps:

-Here's a classic problem from research on mathematics education done by Jean Lave.
+<a href="http://epltt.coe.uga.edu/index.php?title=Situated_Cognition" target="_blank">Here's a classic problem</a> from research on mathematics education done by Jean Lave.

 A man, let's call him John, is making ¾ of a recipe that calls for 2/3 cup of cottage cheese.
 What do you think John did?
 What would you do?